unicode-org/cldr/docs/ldml/tr35-personNames.md

 ### 6.7 <a name="6-7-deriving-initials" href="#6-7-deriving-initials">Deriving initials</a>

-The following process is used to produce initials when they are not supplied by the name object.
+The following process is used to produce initials when they are not supplied by the PersonName object.
+Assuming the input example is “Mary Beth”:

 | Action              | Result |
 | ------------------- | ------ |